Newstead College: VET

-The college reduced its VET programs in 2023 loosing VET Construction, and VET IT due to not being able to staff these classes due to lower student numbers.

-The College is well known for its music and drama programs, particularly the Rock Music Summer School which was held on campus for over ten years; that ceased the year after the departure of music director, Roger Francis.
+The College is well known for its music and drama programs, particularly the Rock Music Summer School which was held on campus for over ten years; that ceased in 2016, the year after the departure of music director, Roger Francis.

 Looking Glass Productions

 Looking Glass Productions is Newstead Campus's production company which puts together and performs an annual production of professional quality in August at the Princess Theatre.
 Newstead now perform smaller productions in their own auditorium.
-Looking Glass's Production's include:
+Looking Glass Productions includes: